eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 The default settings for the example Hono device registry limit the number of devices to 100 per tenant.
-If this is not enough for your setup you can change the setting by executing the following command, which will increate the number to 10.000 devices per tenant:
+If this is not enough for your setup you can change the setting by executing the following command, which will increase the number to 10.000 devices per tenant:

     oc env -n hono dc/hono-service-device-registry HONO_REGISTRY_SVC_MAX_DEVICES_PER_TENANT=10000